Barriers to Complexity-Theoretic Proofs that "AGI" Using Machine Learning is Impossible: Introduction

+In this paper, first, we point out that the proof in~\cite{van2024reclaiming}, if it were sound, could equally well be used to prove that learning to classify images distributed as in the ImageNet dataset is intractable.
+Since that task is tractable in practice~\cite{NIPS2012_c399862d}, it must be the case that combination of the claim, the formalization, and the proof is flawed.

-Here, we show that the paper falls short of formally proving the claim.
-We identify a key unproven premise that underlies the proof: that the distribution $\mathcal{D}$ of tuples $(s, b)$, with $s$ denoting ``situation" and $b$ denoting ``[human] behavior" in response to $s$ can be an arbitrary (polytime-computable) distribution.
+Second, we identify the source of the error in the proof: an unjustified assumption about the distribution $\mathcal{D}$ of (situation, behaviour) tuples in the data.
+Specifically, we identify a key unproven premise that underlies the proof: that the distribution $\mathcal{D}$ of tuples $(s, b)$, with $s$ denoting ``situation" and $b$ denoting ``[human] behaviour" in response to $s$ can be an arbitrary polytime-sampleable distribution.

-If $\mathcal{D}$ is a model of human behavior, both the marginal distribution of $s$ and the conditional distribution $P_\mathcal{D}(b|s)$ are in fact highly structured.
+If $\mathcal{D}$ is a model of human behaviour, both the marginal distribution of $s$ and the conditional distribution $P_\mathcal{D}(b|s)$ are in fact highly structured.
 For example, if $s$ encodes natural images, the marginal distribution $P_\mathcal{D}(s)$ would need to account for the hierarchical structure of natural images~\cite{simoncelli2001natural}.
 If $P_\mathcal{D}(b|s)$ models human chess moves, the distribution would need to account (among other things) for the rules of chess.
 This means that many $\mathcal{D}$'s can be ruled out a-priori.

-As we argue below, the fact that, in the authors' proof, $\mathcal{D}$ denotes both the distribution of situation-behavior tuples and an arbitrary distribution means that the authors did not prove what they set out to prove.
+As we argue below, the fact that, in the authors' proof, $\mathcal{D}$ denotes both the distribution of situation-behaviour tuples and an arbitrary polytime-sampleable distribution means that the authors did not prove what they set out to prove.

 We argue that two critical issues must be resolved when attempting to repair the proof (although we make no claim that the proof could be repaired).